VnceGd/holo-gacha/README.md

 A small project inspired by https://www.youtube.com/watch?v=01HNMoigEuY.

+## Disclaimer

+This is a fan-made project and is NOT affiliated with Hololive or Cover Corp.
+Assets used may be subject to copyright and the repository may be privated or deleted at the request of relevant copyright holders.

 ## Roadmap

 This project is currently in an initial phase of Proof of Concept and Experimentation.